This museum is a fitting tribute to the intriguing life and times of Chinese revolutionary leader Dr Sun Yat Sen.

-Set in a colonial two-storey villa, the museum honours Dr Sun, who was the leader of the 1911 Chinese Revolution and a pivotal figure in Chinese and Southeast Asian history.
+Set in a colonial two-storey villa, the museum honours Dr Sun, who was the leader of the revolutionary movement that overthrew the Qing dynasty and a pivotal figure in Chinese and Southeast Asian history.

-Housed in the same stronghold of the Chinese Revolutionary Alliance, the museum zeroes in on Dr Sun’s work and impact on Chinese communities in the region during the revolution.
+Housed in the same stronghold of the Chinese Revolutionary Alliance, where the Tong Meng Hui Singapore Branch was found, the museum zeroes in on Dr Sun’s work and impact on Chinese communities in the region during the revolutionary movement.

 The alliance, known as Tong Meng Hui, was influential throughout Southeast Asia and paved the way for the end of the Qing dynastic rule.

-Take your time to explore the five galleries, filled with interactive panels and multimedia displays.
+Take your time to explore the five galleries with multimedia displays.
 Old photos, personal items and letters from prominent community leaders peek at their relationship with Dr Sun.

-Other galleries showcase revolutionary propaganda, a re-creation of Dr Sun’s study room, and even satirical cartoons.
+Other galleries showcase a hologram that recreates scenes of Dr Sun's daily routine and work in the villa.
 They also look at the impact of the revolution and the rise of Chinese schools, literature, print media and economic activities.